 Take a minute to look at your horse’s world through his eyes.
 He has evolved from the beginning of his time to be on the move, twenty-four hours a day if necessary, to survive.
 He had to be agile and fleet of foot to evade the always present predators looking for him to be their next meal.
 He travelled light, having a small stomach (about 15 litres) carrying little food, constantly eating and moving.
 This is the mind and body of the pet in your paddock or your equine athlete.
 Compare his natural feeding routine to the one you have provided him and you will see why he is not as healthy and contented as he could be.

 It is natural for a horse to travel and search for food constantly.
 Everywhere he looks there is food.
-He stands in it, walks in it, and lies on it.
+He stands in it, walks in it, and lays on it.
 This is his world - he is a hind gut fermenting grazer.
 Meaning he searches, pulls, tears, chews and swallows in a continuous manner whenever he is hungry, eating only enough to be satisfied and never to be full.
 Unlike humans that produce stomach acid when they eat, horses secrete a constant ongoing supply of stomach acid (60 litres per day) to digest the constant supply of forage they require to survive.
 Horses do not have a gall bladder like humans to infuse large quantities of bile into their small intestine as they eat a meal.
 A horse’s liver supplies a constant supply of bile (10 litres per day) to the small intestines whether they are eating or not.

 When grazing, horses search and tear each bite to a size that can be chewed thoroughly.
 Well chewed forage mixed with saliva is the beginning of the digestive process.
 Saliva production (about 37 litres